 This is the second of two posts written by Dr. Robin Branch on Barnabas, an early church leader.
-The blogs are condensed from a longer article by Dr. Branch entitled, “Barnabas: Early Church leader and model of encouragement.”
-In die Skfriflig 2007 41(2):295-322.
+The blogs are condensed from a longer article by Dr. Branch titled, “Barnabas: Early Church leader and model of encouragement,” In die Skriflig 41.2 (2007): pp. 295-322.
 To read part one, click here.

 A noticeable trait of Barnabas, a prominent early church leader fondly nicknamed Son of Encouragement (Acts 4:37), is that he seeks out and assists others.
 The Biblical text highlights this twice with Saul/Paul (9:26-28; 11:25-26), once concerning the vibrant church in Antioch, Syria (11:19-30) and once in connection with his younger kinsman, John Mark (15:36-41).
 Often these other individuals and groups are believers in Jesus who, for whatever reason, run a bit against the grain of mainstream thought and action.
 Instead of ostracizing them, Barnabas not only deliberately encounters them, but also listens to them and welcomes them warmly.

 First, Barnabas befriends Saul.
 Acts introduces Saul as a persecutor of believers in what was then known as the Way (Acts 7:58; 8:1-3; 9:2).
 Saul obtains letters from the high priest in Jerusalem to officials in Damascus synagogues authorizing him to bind new believers and bring them to Jerusalem.
 On the road to Damascus, he has a literally blinding conversion experience with the risen Lord Jesus, becomes a believer himself and starts preaching that Jesus is the Son of God in the Damascus synagogues (9:1-20)!